Vice President of India

 Article 66 of the Constitution of India states the manner of election of the vice president.
 The vice president is elected indirectly by members of an electoral college consisting of the members of both Houses of Parliament and not the members of state legislative assembly by the system of proportional representation using single transferable votes and the voting is conducted by Election Commission of India via secret ballot.
-The vice president also acts as the chancellor of the central universities of India.

-Jagdeep Dhankhar of the Bharatiya Janata Party is the current vice president.
-He became vice president after defeating Indian National Congress candidate Margaret Alva in the 2022 Indian vice presidential election.
+The vice president is also the Chancellor of the Panjab University, University of Delhi and Pondicherry University and also Visitor of Makhanlal Chaturvedi National University of Journalism and Communication.
+The position holder also serves as President of Indian Institute of Public Administration.

 Election, oath and term

 Qualifications

 As in the case of the president, to be qualified to be elected as vice president, a person must: